Kshatriya770/100-Days-of-Java/Log.md

 **Thoughts:** "**

 **Link to work:** : Very soon i am making a portfolio of myself i have done making website just want to update it

+all the changes are stopped due to lazyness of mine so i stopped making any log file if you really want an update so head over to my twitter, at Kshatriya_77